453jerry/ALBridge-iOS/README.md

 webView.dispatchEvent(name: "event_name", content: params)
 ```

-## White list
+## Whitelist
-ALBridge will check whether the current url of wkwebview is on the white list before the native event is dispatched or JSActivon be executed.
+ALBridge will check whether the current url of wkwebview is on the whitelist before the native event is dispatched or JSActivon be executed.
 Whitelist verification only validates the scheme, host, and port of the url.
-If the white list of ALBrige is empty it means there is no verification.
+If the whitelist of ALBrige is empty it means there is no verification.

-- Add url to white list:
+- Add url to whitelist:
     ```swift
-    webView.addWhitList(url)
+    webView.addWhitelist(url)
     ```
     or
     ```swift
-    bridge.addWhitList(url)
+    bridge.addWhitelist(url)
     ```
-- Remove url from white list
+- Remove url from whitelist
     ```swift
-    webView.removeWhitList(url)
+    webView.removeWhitelist(url)
     ```
     or
     ```swift
-    bridge.removeWhitList(url)
+    bridge.removeWhitelist(url)
     ```

-- Clean white list
+- Clean whitelist
     ```swift
-    webView.clearWhitList()
+    webView.clearWhitelist()
     ```
     or
     ```swift
-    bridge.clearWhitList()
+    bridge.clearWhitelist()
     ```